EXPLAINER: How does an officer use a gun instead of a Taser?

 In one of most well-known cases, a transit officer responding to a fight at a train station in Oakland, California, killed 22-year-old Oscar Grant in 2009.
 The officer, Johannes Mehserle, testified at trial that, fearing Grant had a weapon, he reached for his stun gun but mistakenly pulled his .40-caliber handgun instead.
 Grant was shot as he lay face down.
 Mehserle was convicted of involuntary manslaughter and sentenced to two years in prison.
 His department paid $2.8 million to Grant’s daughter and her mother.

+Bates was convicted of second-degree manslaughter and sentenced to four years in prison.
+Tulsa County ultimately agreed to pay $6 million to Harris’ estate to settle a federal civil rights lawsuit.

 In 2019, a suburban St. Louis police officer, Julia Crews, said she meant to use her stun gun but mistakenly grabbed her service revolver and shot a suspected shoplifter, Ashley Hall, who suffered serious injuries.
-Crews resigned and has pleaded not guilty to a pending charge of second-degree assault.
-The city of Ladue admitted no wrongdoing as part of a $2million settlement with Hall.
+Crews resigned and pleaded not guilty to a pending charge of second-degree assault.
+The city of Ladue admitted no wrongdoing as part of a $2 million settlement with Hall.